flowdock/api-docs/docs/Sources.md

 # Sources

-Sources provide information for the team inbox of a flow.
-For example, RSS feeds or Twitter keyword searches can be sources.
+Sources provide content for a flow's Team Inbox.
+RSS feeds or Twitter keyword searches are examples of sources.

 ## List Sources